Ukraine is fighting back, one swear word at a time

 But some of the nuance of what Ukrainians are saying isn’t being fully captured by the foreign media.
 For example, Emily Channell-Justice, director of a Ukrainian research institute at Harvard University, says a more accurate translation of the retort hurled at the Russian vessel by Ukrainian soldiers would be: “Russian warship, go sit on a d---.”

 The phrase has become a rallying cry.
 A journalist for the Guardian in the region said on Twitter that the slogan can be seen emblazoned on highway signs, painted on checkpoints and written in dust on trucks.
-At a pro-Ukraine gathering in San Francisco last weekend, according to Zina Pozen, a 49-year-old woman in Oakland, Calif., who left her native Ukraine 30 years ago, says she heard the taunt leap out of a toddler’s mouth (with their parent’s full approval) in Russian.
+At a pro-Ukraine gathering in San Francisco last weekend, Zina Pozen, a 49-year-old woman in Oakland, Calif., who left her native Ukraine 30 years ago, heard the taunt leap out of a toddler’s mouth (with their parent’s full approval) in Russian.

 It’s not that Ukrainians are a particularly foul-mouthed people.
 They’re just incredibly outraged at the Russian invasion of their country.